Solale5/BankApp/readme.md

 1. Clone the repository
 2. Install the necessary dependencies using `npm install`
 3. Run the application using `npm start`
+4. Run the backend server using `node app.js`

 ## Features